 Afghanistan’s ruling Taliban, after years of unconscionably cruel treatment of women, persecution of Hindu "infidels" and Christian foreign aid workers, destruction of ancient Buddhist temples, and barbaric measures towards accused criminals, is finally in the world’s spotlight.
-Afghanistan was one of the key battlegrounds of the Cold War but, sadly, what was once unthinkable has now become quite clear: the U.S. was backing the wrong side all along.
+Afghanistan was one of the key battlegrounds of the Cold War but it’s clear that the U.S. was backing the wrong side all along.

 The Soviet army invaded Afghanistan in 1979 to save its allied government, led by the People’s Democratic Party of Afghanistan (PDPA), from falling to the Mujahedin (Afghan rebels).
 In response, President Carter instituted draft registration, sharply increased military spending, and decreed a US boycott of the 1980 Olympics in Moscow.
 The Mujahedin, Muslim fundamentalist extremists who were later dubbed "freedom fighters" by President Reagan, were showered with billions in aid.

-Before the reform-minded PDPA took power in the late 1970s, Afghan women were forced to wear the stifling head to toe veil, and had no right to own property, go to school, or divorce.
-They were considered non-persons in the eyes of the law.
-The female literacy rate was one percent and polygamy was common.
+Before the PDPA took power, in much of the country women were forced to wear the stifling head-to-toe veil, and were not able to go to school, own property, or divorce.
+They were often considered non-persons in the eyes of the law, and the female literacy rate was just 1%.
+Coercive polygamy was common.

 The PDPA regime promoted education for girls, gave women the right to divorce and own property, and reduced the bride price to a nominal fee.
 It also distributed land to the impoverished peasants and restrained the power of the mullahs, the Muslim clergy.